ernest-bruce/participatory-humanistic-economy/goals/readme.md

-# Participatory Humanistic Economy Goals
+# Planetonomy Goals

 &nbsp;
 &nbsp;

-the goals of the Participatory Humanistic Economy include tacking humanitys problems, which stiffle its ability to move forward
+the goals of the Planetonomy include tacking humanitys problems, which stiffle its ability to move forward

-* [The Participatory Humanistic Economy Solves Humanitys Problems][humanitys_problems]
+* [The Planetonomy Solves Humanitys Problems][humanitys_problems]

 &nbsp;